irdvo/qexiv/README.md

   * Show position of an image in the browser
   * Edit the image description
   * Edit the image latitude and longitude
+  * Edit the image artist, copyright, rating and processing software

 Syntax:
 ```
   qexiv [directory]